webix-hub/docs/data/api/refs/ui.tooltip.md

 =============

-{{memo A static text that is rendered in the absolutely positioned container. }}
+{{memo A static text that is rendered in the absolutely positioned container.. }}

 Generally, the component isn't intended for direct initialization.
 But if you decide to use it, use mouse events (onMouseOut, onMouseIn, onMouseMove etc.) to show/hide the tooltip box in the specified position.
-Check [Tooltip](desktop/tooltip_component.md) documentation for more detailed description.
+Check [Tooltip](desktop/tooltip.md) documentation for more detailed description.

 ### Constructor